pusher/feeds-client-js/README.md

     ...
   ],
   next_cursor: next_cursor
+  remaining: remaining
 }
 ```

 `next_cursor` should be used as the `cursor` parameter to get the next page of
 results.
-It will be `null` if there are no more results.
+It will be `null` if there are no more results. `remaining` is a count
+of the number of unseen items further back in the history of the feed.

 ### Example